 3> identify the Sidelink process associated with this grant, and for the associated Sidelink process:

-4> deliver the sidelink grant of the MAC PDU to the associated Sidelink process;
+4> deliver the sidelink grant of the MAC PDU and the SL-PRS, if available,to the associated Sidelink process;

 4> instruct the associated Sidelink process to trigger a retransmission.

-5.22.1.3.1a Sidelink process
+5.22.1.3.1a Sidelink process not associated with SL-PRS dedicated resource pool

 The Sidelink process is associated with a HARQ buffer.